Human CBD Guide

-- Helps providers and patients identify top-quality sources of CBD-rich concentrates and other products derived from plants grown in accordance with agricultural best practices.
+Helps providers and patients identify top-quality sources of CBD-rich concentrates and other products derived from plants grown by agricultural best practices.

-CBD-rich oil extracts and other CBD-infused products are poised to play a more prominent role in the burgeoning medical marijuana industry, as providers and product-makers increasingly cater to a broad constituency in an effort to attract new clientele.
+CBD-rich oil extracts and other CBD-infused products are poised to play a more prominent role in the burgeoning medical marijuana industry, as providers and product-makers increasingly cater to a broad constituency to attract new clientele.

-In states that have legalized medical marijuana, CBD-rich remedies are available in many forms: herb, edible, topicals, tinctures, extracts, and capsules.
+In states that have legalized medical marijuana, CBD-rich remedies are available in many forms: herbs, edibles, topicals, tinctures, extracts, and capsules.
 In some states, certified patients can access measured, dose-specific CBD-rich oil concentrates with varying ratios of cannabidiol and THC.

 Scientific studies show that CBD and THC work best in combination and potentiate each other’s therapeutic effects.
-The amount of CBD present in not the only factor influencing the effects of a cannabis-based medicine.
+The amount of CBD present is not the only factor influencing the effects of cannabis-based medicine.
 The ratio of CBD to THC may be as or more important.
-Terpenoid and flavonoid content are also very important.
+Terpenoid and flavonoid content is also very important.

 One cancer patient described CBD-rich cannabis as “relaxing but not intoxicating,” We want to hear about your experiences – positive and negative – with CBD-rich medicine.

-Visit ProjectCBD.org, sign up for the free newsletter.
+Visit ProjectCBD.org, and sign up for the free newsletter.

-“The reappearance of CBD-rich cannabis in California and other medical marijuana states in a major breakthrough for patients, dispensaries, legalization advocates and many citizens who could benefit therapeutically from cannabis.
+“The reappearance of CBD-rich cannabis in California and other medical marijuana states is a breakthrough for patients, dispensaries, legalization advocates, and many citizens who could benefit therapeutically from cannabis.
 CBD may enable those who don’t like the ‘high’ to be more comfortable using cannabis as a medicine.” – Dr. Lester Grinspoon, Professor Emeritus; Harvard Medical School

 “As we learn more about CBD-rich cannabis our excitement builds, for this knowledge may provide new insight into illness and a greater capacity to heal.” – Valerie Corral, Founder and Director WAMM (Wo/Men’s Alliance for Medical Marijuana)